-— Sarah McShane, Commedia dell'Arte in Florence, summer 2016
+— Ian LoCascio, Commedia dell'Arte in Florence,

 Through practicing the art of Commedia dell’Arte, learn why Italy has long considered the actor to be at the center of dramatic creation.
 You will become a part of this Italian tradition stretching from the Middle Ages to the present-day work of Dario Fo and Roberto Benigni.

-In residence each summer during the Commedia class is the Continuum Company, a group of NYU Graduate Acting alumni and other artists who come to Florence every summer to develop classical and new works.
+The Professional Company In residence each summer during the Commedia class is the Continuum Company, a group of NYU Graduate Acting alumni and other artists who come to Florence every summer to develop classical and new works.
 This professional company works with the Commedia actors during their time in Florence.
 The Continuum Company has had in residence some of America's most exciting artists, including playwrights Tarell McCraney, (Moonlight, The Brothers Size), and Danai Gurira (Eclipsed, Familiar), musicians Jon Batiste and The Stay Human Band (The Late Show with Stephen Colbert), as well as the actors Sterling K. Brown (Black Panther, This Is Us, The People vs. O.J.
 Simpson), Nina Arianda, Broadway: (Venus In Fur –Tony Award winner), Andre Holland (Moonlight, The Knick, “42”, American Horror Story), Susan Watson (This Is Us), and Logan Marshal Green (“24’, The O.C.
 Prometheus) and Shane McRae, Broadway: Take Me Out, (Sneaky Pete).

 Curriculum and Performances